 The work of WHEAT is to increase the understanding, sensitivity and opportunity for change in the fight against hunger amongst groups and individuals.
 We encourage active participation by these individuals in the legislative process, direct service and funding support.
-To this end we have projects and activities that have global and local ramifications: Hand to Hand Project – a Fair Trade Initiative; The Clothes Silo; the National World Food Day teleconference and its supporting activities; the Norma Johansen Hunger Library.
+To this end we have projects and activities that have global and local ramifications: Hand to Hand Project – a Fair Trade Initiative along with its Fair Trade Store; The Clothes Silo; the National World Food Day teleconference and its supporting activities; the Norma Johansen Hunger Library.

 WHEAT collaborates on issues concerning poverty and food security with many agencies and organizations including Bread for the World, Church World Service, Let Justice Roll, the Arizona Faith Network, The World Food Programme, RESULTS, the ONE Campaign, local and federal governmental organizations and agencies, as well as Denomination-specific Hunger Committees.
 These partnerships enhance WHEAT’s ability to initiate new projects and to support ongoing events and activities related to hunger.